The System State

 U-Move can restore AD on the same computer using only the System State.
 However, the System State alone is generally insufficient to move AD to a different computer.
 Additional data files are required to move AD to a different computer.

-For this reason we still do not support moving AD to another computer
+For this reason, we do not support moving AD to another computer

 using only the System State.
 To move AD to another computer you need to